 Tyler nodded grimly,

 "Every space ship has to file a flight plan and stick to it.
 Radar tracking outposts are used to mark the spacelanes, and ships venturing outside their range are considered criminals.
-The only ways Luveno could be doing something like this would be if they're working with the military and have concealed their true activities from them, or if they've suborned one or more high-ranking officers in the chain of command."
+The only way Luveno could be doing something like this would be if they're working with the military and have concealed their true activities from them, or if they've suborned one or more high-ranking officers in the chain of command."

 "Damn, bad enough the corps make everyone dance to their tune without the army getting in on it.
 Maybe they've got the right idea on Mota after all, turn it all over to Mother Brain and let her run things.
 She sure can't do a worse job than us Palmans."